-We are sorry to announce that Michigan Biochar is no longer selling biochar.
-We will, however, continue to add new content from time to time, talking about the awesome benefits of applying biochar to your garden and sharing the experiences that we have in using biochar in our own gardens.
+We at Michigan Biochar have renewed our commitment to continue to add new content, videos and information about the awesome benefits of applying biochar to your garden and sharing the experiences that we have in using biochar in our own gardens.

 Who we are…..

 We have recognized that there is a strong movement towards home gardening.
 This movement isn’t growing just because it’s the “latest trend and everybody’s doing it.”
 Instead, people know that things just aren’t the way they used to be:

 - Food costs are going up and wage increases are not keeping up.
 High unemployment might be the new norm.
 We are now at a point where more and more people are gardening in order to keep food costs contained.